massimocaprinali/cloud-foundry-public/connecting_apps.md

 The following rules apply to aliases:

 * There is no extra charge for an alias, but each alias counts against your quota in your Cloud Foundry organization.
 * You can create only one alias per Cloud Foundry space in the {{site.data.keyword.Bluemix_notm}} console.
 However, more than one alias per space can be created using the {{site.data.keyword.Bluemix_notm}} CLI.
-For more information, see [Commands for managing resource groups and resources](/docs/cli/reference/bluemix_cli/bx_cli.html#commands-for-managing-resource-groups-and-resources).
+For more information, see [Working with resource groups and resources](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource).
 * You can create multiple connections between your IAM-managed service and any Cloud Foundry application in any space, organization, and region in the same account if you have permission.
 * Multiple connections made in the same space to different Cloud Foundry apps from an IAM-managed service instance will use the same alias.
 * Un-binding an IAM-managed service instance *will not* delete the Cloud Foundry service instance that represents the alias.